vuminhtue/SMU_Machine_Learning_Python/_episodes/11-Support Vector Machine.md

 - Setting `C=1` is reasonable choice for default.
 If you have a lot of noisy observations you should decrease it: decreasing C corresponds to more regularization.
 - Support Vector Machine algorithms are not scale invariant, so it is highly recommended to **scale your data**.
 - More information [here](https://scikit-learn.org/stable/modules/svm.html#tips-on-practical-use)

+### Pros of SVM
+- High stability due to dependency on support vectors and not the data points.
+- Does not get influenced by Outliers.
+- No assumptions made of the datasets.
+- Numeric predictions problem can be dealt with SVM.

+### Cons of SVM
+- Blackbox method.
+- Inclined to overfitting method.
+- Very rigorous computation.